Accurate optimal quantum error correction thresholds from coherent information

-In this work we introduce a third approach based on the \emph{coherent information} (CI) \cite{schumacher_quantum_1996,lloyd_capacity_1997}.
-This quantity is the theoretical upper limit to the amount of quantum information that can be recovered from a noisy mixed state.
-We estimate optimal thresholds of topological QEC codes in the \emph{code capacity} setting, namely, when the state becomes corrupted after a single round of noise on each data qubit.
+In this work we introduce a third approach to the estimation of optimal QEC thresholds based on the \emph{coherent information} (CI) \cite{schumacher_quantum_1996,lloyd_capacity_1997}.
+This quantity is the theoretical upper limit to the amount of quantum information that can be recovered from a noisy mixed state, hence reflecting the capability of the given QEC code to protect the logical qubits under a particular error model.
+As such, the CI signals the threshold error rate beyond which the quantum information can not be recovered by any means.
+Thus only optimal decoders can attain the threshold obtained from the CI, while thresholds reached by sub-optimal decoders are always smaller than the optimal thresholds we study in this work.
+To illustrate the use and power of the CI, we estimate optimal thresholds of topological QEC codes in the \emph{code capacity} setting, namely, when the state becomes corrupted after a single round of noise on each data qubit.
 We show that the CI, evaluated for small instances of topological codes, provides threshold values that come very close to known optimal thresholds, exhibiting strikingly small finite size effects.
 Moreover, in real devices all components of the circuit are faulty (e.g. measurement and gates), which compels the inclusion of gate errors and stabilizer measurements in the error model.
 Therefore, we adapt the CI as a tool to determine critical error thresholds to the \emph{phenomenological and circuit level noise} settings.
 Formally, the latter setting includes gate and measurement errors alike, whereas the former only considers measurement errors.
 We then apply this approach to the quantum repetition code in the aforementioned settings and show that this again yields very accurate threshold estimates.
 Importantly, in all cases of study the finite distance crossings are \emph{almost exactly} at the location of the known thresholds (discrepancies start at the third digit), suggesting little finite size corrections in the CI.